feldroop/crates-io-saca-benchmark/README.md

-# Benchmark of suffix array construction algorithms available on crates.io
+# Benchmark of Suffix Array Construction Algorithms Available on crates.io

 This is a very short and simple benchmark.
 It is not intended to be a comprehensive analysis of suffix array construction algorithms (SACAs) in general.